-The Community Priority Evaluation panel determined that the application did not meet the criterion for Nexus as specified in section 4.2.3 (Community Priority Evaluation Criteria) of the Applicant Guidebook.
-The string does not identify or match the name of the community as defined in the application, nor is it a well-known short-form or abbreviation of the community.
-The application received a score of 0 out of 3 points under criterion 2-A: Nexus.

-To receive the maximum score for Nexus, the applied-for string must match the name of the community or be a well-known short-form or abbreviation of the community.
-To receive a partial score for Nexus, the applied-for string must identify the community.
-According to the AGB, "Identify' means that the applied for string closely describes the community or the community members, without over-reaching substantially beyond the community."

-The applied-for string neither matches the name of the community as defined by the application nor does it identify the defined community without over-reaching substantially, as required for a full or partial score on Nexus.
-As cited above:

-The membership criterion to join the Gay Community is the process of 'coming out'.
-This process is unique for every individual, organization and ally involving a level of risk in simply becoming visible.
-While this is sufficient for the world at large in order to delineate more clearly, dotgay LLC is also requiring community members to have registered with one of our Authenticating Partners (process described in 20E).

-The application, therefore, acknowledges that "the world at large" understands the Gay community to be an entity substantially different than the community the application defines.
-That is, the general population understands the "Gay community" to be both those individuals who have "come out" as well as those who are privately aware of their non-heterosexual sexual orientation.
-Similarly, the applied-for string refers to a large group of individuals - all gay people worldwide - of which the community as defined by the applicant is only a part.
-That is, the community as defined by the applicant refers only to the sub-set of individuals who have registered with specific organizations, the Authenticating Partners.
+Criterion #2: Nexus between Proposed String and Community 0/4 Point(s) 2-A Nexus 0/3 Point(s) The Community Priority Evaluation panel determined that the application did not meet the Nexus as specified in section 4.2.3 (Community Priority Evaluation Criteria) of the Applica The string does not identify or match the name of the community as defined in the applica well-known short-form or abbreviation of the community.
+The application received a score points under criterion 2-A: Nexus. nt Guidebook. tion, nor is it a To receive the maximum score for Nexus, the applied-for string must match the name of t be a well-known short-form or abbreviation of the community.
+To receive a partial score for applied-for string must identify the community.
+According to the AGB, "Identify' means t string closely describes the community or the community members, without over-reaching beyond the community." or Nexus, the hat the applied for The applied-for string neither matches the name of the community as defined by the applied identify the defined community without over-reaching substantially, as required for a full o Nexus.
+As cited above: The membership criterion to join the Gay Community is the process of 'coming o unique for every individual, organization and ally involving a level of risk in simply While this is sufficient for the world at large in order to delineate more clearly, dot requiring community members to have registered with one of our Authenticating I described in 20E). becoming visible. gay LLC is also The application, therefore, acknowledges that "the world at large" understands the Gay con- entity substantially different than the community the application defines.
+That is, the gener- understands the "Gay community" to be both those individuals who have "come out" as w are privately aware of their non-heterosexual sexual orientation.
+Similarly, the applied-for si- large group of individuals - all gay people worldwide - of which the community as defined only a part.
+That is, the community as defined by the applicant refers only to the sub-set of have registered with specific organizations, the Authenticating Partners. al population vell as those who tring refers to a by the applicant is